viktorpovazhuk/lab5_shell/readme.md

-# Lab work 3: Implementing command-line interpreter
+# Lab work 5: Implementing command-line interpreter with pipes and redirection
 Authors (team): <a href="https://github.com/bogdanmagometa">Bohdan Mahometa</a>,
 <a href="https://github.com/viktorpovazhuk">Viktor Povazhuk</a>,
 <a href="https://github.com/shevdan">Bohdan Shevchuk</a>